morteza/bootstrap-rtl/README.md

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.

 Bootstrap RTL provides simple yet complete right-to-left capability for Bootstrap 3.
-Simply add `bootstrap-rtl.min.css` to your pages.
+Simply add it to your pages.

 ## Quick start

-To get started, download latest distribution from [releases page](https://github.com/morteza/bootstrap-rtl/releases).
+To get started, **[download latest version](https://github.com/morteza/bootstrap-rtl/releases)**.
 It's just like bootstrap, that's it.

 In addition to bootstrap distribution, LESS codes for RTL theme and compiled CSS (`bootstrap-rtl.css`) are provided, as well as minified CSS (`bootstrap-rtl.min.css`).
 Check `dist/` directory for all the codes you need.